Market Volatility Calculator

 What is annualized volatility?

-Does high volatility mean higher risk?
+Does high volatility always mean high risk?